 That reduces the need for frequent API calls, which can improve performance and reduce the risk of exceeding API rate limits.
 Furthermore, webhooks can reduce the reliance on long-lived API keys for certain functionalities.

-So, need help with implementing these practices for success?
-Then get help from our Shopify development experts.
+Need help implementing these practices for success?
+Then hire Shopify developers from our team for the best result.

 FAQs on api key shopify